 \subsection{Industry-wide Replaceability Ranking and Trait Analysis}

-Applying the importance-weighted Occupational Automation Index ($OAI$) model across the ONET database yields a comprehensive vulnerability ranking of 923 distinct occupations.
-The empirical distribution of the $OAI$ scores reveals a profound paradigm shift in the automation landscape, extending the traditional Routine-Biased Technological Change (RBTC) hypothesis \cite{Autor2003, Acemoglu2018} to account for the unique substitution trajectories of non-routine cognitive tasks.
+Applying the importance-weighted Occupational Automation Index ($OAI$) model to the O*NET database yields a vulnerability ranking of 923 distinct occupations.
+The empirical distribution of the $OAI$ scores reveals a paradigm shift in the automation landscape and extends the Routine-Biased Technological Change (RBTC) hypothesis \cite{Autor2003, Acemoglu2018} to the substitution trajectories of non-routine cognitive tasks.

-Crucially, our risk-adjusted findings diverge significantly from early, purely technical automation benchmarks.
-Whereas Frey and Osborne \cite{frey2017future} broadly predicted that 47\% of U.S. employment faced categorical obsolescence, and Webb \cite{webb2020impact} identified aggressive exposure among high-skill cognitive roles, our Dual-Factor model demonstrates that true commercial viability sharply compresses this vulnerability space.
-While we corroborate Webb's \cite{webb2020impact} thesis that non-routine cognitive work is the primary target of modern neural architectures, our incorporation of the Risk Score reveals that the absolute majority of occupations remain insulated by compliance friction.
+Our risk-adjusted findings diverge from early, purely technical automation benchmarks.
+Frey and Osborne \cite{frey2017future} predicted that 47\% of U.S. employment faced categorical obsolescence, and Webb \cite{webb2020impact} identified aggressive exposure among high-skill cognitive roles; our Dual-Factor model shows that commercial viability sharply compresses this vulnerability space.
+We corroborate Webb's \cite{webb2020impact} thesis that non-routine cognitive work is the primary target of modern neural architectures, but our incorporation of the Risk Score reveals that the absolute majority of occupations remain insulated by compliance friction.

 Historically, technological disruptions hollowed out middle-skill, routine jobs \cite{autor2013growth}, creating a U-shaped labor polarization that preserved low-skill manual labor and high-skill cognitive professions.
 However, our dual-factor analysis indicates that LLMs and autonomous agents exhibit a distinctly different substitution trajectory: one that is highly aggressive toward the high-skill non-routine cognitive peak, but strictly bounded by physical and risk constraints.